YahanCong/Academic-Projects/README.md

 # Fraud Detection Performance Testing of Pick-and-Choose Graph Neural Network (PC-GNN)
 •	Fraud Detection – Graph Neural Network Analysis

+This project aimed to understand the mechanism of a cutting-edge graph neural network model, the Pick-and-Choose GNN (PC-GNN), and evaluate its effectiveness in fraud detection.
+We collected several fraud detection datasets with different relational characteristics to test the model's performance.
+Our findings showed that PC-GNN efficiently and accurately identified fraud when interactions between entities were dense.
+However, when entities were connected primarily through similarity-based relationships, the model struggled to effectively learn data features, significantly reducing its fraud detection capability.
+Therefore, the effectiveness of this model in fraud detection relies heavily on the user's understanding of the relationships between entities and the ability to construct a meaningful relational data structure.

 [Fraud Detection Performance Testing of PC-GNN (code and report)](https://github.com/YahanCong/data586_pcgnn.git)

 # Spatial Analysis and Predictive Modeling of Coyote Distribution in British Columbia